How to Remove Dust Spots from Your Photos

 Being Mindful of Changing Weather Conditions

 Weather conditions play a pivotal role in the accumulation of dust on your camera sensor.
 Dry, windy days can stir up dust particles, making them more likely to settle on your equipment.
+Similarly, shooting in sandy environments like beaches or deserts can expose your camera to fine particles that can easily find their way onto the sensor.

 • Always check the weather forecast before heading out for a shoot.
 Being prepared can help you take the necessary precautions.